AviatrixSystems/avxlabs-docs/ace_pro/docs/lab2.md

 Now let's access the Aviatrix Centralized Management Node, the CoPilot.

-Go to your POD portal, click on the `"Open Copilot"` button and insert the credentials!
+Navigate to your POD portal, click on the `"Open Copilot"` button and enter the credentials!

 ```{figure} images/lab2-gatus0600.png
 ---